AhmedElsherbini/Mutations_stats-and-plot/README.md

 ```

-As dependencies, you need to have Biopython and argparse (get them via pip3 or conda)
+As dependencies, you need to have Biopython, adjusText , pandas, numpy and argparse (get them via pip3 or conda)

 ## Contributing